Accounting for Limited Company Property Investments

 • The forecast size of the companies both currently and in the future (as the reporting requirements and treatments are different for micro, small, medium, and large sized companies)?

-Where you no longer plan to use the contractor company then the options include:
+Where you no longer plan to use the source company then the options include:

-• Use your existing contractor company for Property Investment – You can change the nature of trade (SIC Code) at Companies House and invest in property directly using this company.
-Keep in mind though that a property investment company is not a TRADE and therefore you would potentially lose the option of Entrepreneur’s Relief on any funds held in this original contractor company at the point of wind-up if you opt for this treatment.
+• Use your existing source company for Property Investment / Trade – You can change the nature of trade (SIC Code) at Companies House and invest in property directly using this company.
+Keep in mind though that a property investment company is not a TRADE and therefore you would potentially lose the option of Entrepreneur’s Relief on any funds held in this source company at the point of wind-up if you opt for this treatment.
 (This is normally only relevant though in instances where cash reserves exceed £25k and you want to use a Members Voluntary Liquidation in order to apply for Entrepreneur’s Relief.)

-Where you want to continue contracting, then you then need to decide whether you want to temporarily loan the money from the Contractor Company or permanently transfer the funds?
+Where you want to continue trading in the source company, then you then need to decide whether you want to temporarily loan the money from the source company or permanently transfer the funds?

 This decision will depend on:

-• How long you plan to contract in the future, as a loan may need to be repaid in the future at the point you decide to wind-up the Contractor Company?
+• How long you plan to trade in the future, as a loan may need to be repaid in the future at the point you decide to wind-up the source company?

 • Whether it will be possible for the Property Company to repay the funds in the future (as it may still be tied up in property)?